c-m-hunt/tdd-demo/README.md

 ## What is TDD?
 RED -> GREEN -> REFACTOR

-* Write a failing test
+* RED - Write a failing test
-* Write the minimum amount of code to pass the test
+* GREEN - Write the minimum amount of code to pass the test
-* Refactor the code
+* REFACTOR - Refactor the code

 ## Why TDD?
 * Preparation is completed before writing the code